the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 ### Exercises:

-* try the different approaches of bindings and console log the `this` object
+* Try the different approaches of bindings and console log the `this` object

 ## Event Handler